Jodie Steele: Early life and education

 Steele is from Basingstoke and attended Brighton Hill Community School.
 She graduated from the Guildford School of Acting in 2013.

 Career

 Steele played Heather Chandler in the UK premiere of the musical Heathers, alongside Carrie Hope Fletcher as Veronica and Jamie Muscato as JD.
 The show opened in 2018 at The Other Palace and then moved to the Theatre Royal Haymarket.
-Steele will reprise the role for a limited run in the musical's Off-Broadway revival at New World Stages beginning 25 October 2025, taking over for McKenzie Kurtz until mid-November.
+Steele reprised the role for a limited run in the musical's Off-Broadway revival at New World Stages, temporarily taking over for McKenzie Kurtz from October to November 2025.
+Steele reprised the role for a limited engagement from 19 December through the end of January 2026 following Kurtz's official departure from the production.

 In February 2022, Steele was part of But I'm a Cheerleader at the Turbine Theatre in the role of Kimberly/Hilary.

 In 2023 Steele joined the cast of Bonnie & Clyde as Blanche, for its transfer to the Garrick Theatre.
 The show had a sold-out concert run, starring Jordan Luke Gage and Frances Mayli McCann, before opening at the Arts Theatre and then moving to the Garrick.